wp-plugins/woocommerce-autocomplete-order/readme.txt

 == Changelog ==

+= 1.1 =
+	* Solved PHP Notices and Warnings
+	* Plugin is now compatible with WooCommerce Product Bundles

 = 1.0 =
     * Plugin completely rewritten to comply with WordPress 4.0 and WooCommerce 2.0.
 	* Added 3 different modes to ativate the plugin: